demisto/content/Packs/IRISDFIR/Integrations/IRISDFIR/README.md

 IRIS is a collaborative platform aiming to help incident responders to share technical details during investigations.
 It's free and open-source.
+This integration was integrated and tested with version 1.0.0 of IRIS DFIR

 ## Configure IRIS DFIR on Cortex XSOAR

 1. Navigate to **Settings** > **Integrations** > **Servers & Services**.